SushkaCraft/ShooterCMD/README.md

 Shooter - Control Mission Deployment.

-Current version 0.2.2
+Current version 0.2.3

-Added the ability to enter the player's Name.
+**-Resolved a bug causing objects to remove when shot at point-blank range.
+-The cursor is hidden during gameplay to eliminate flickering.**

 ## Controls
 - **Q**: Quit the game.